Serge Nadaud

-Serge Nadaud (May 14, 1906 – July 18, 1995) was a Russian Empire-born French stage and film actor.
+Serge Nadaud (May 14, 1906 – July 18, 1995) was a Russian-born French stage and film actor.
 He was born Eugene Rabinowitch to a Jewish family in Bakhmut which was then part of the Russian Empire.
 Sometime after the Russian Revolution of 1917 his family emigrated to France and settled there.
 He was a noted voice actor, dubbing foreign films for release in France.